leonine90/Resumix/README.md

 3. Use your browser's print dialog to save as PDF
 4. Controls will reappear after printing

-## Switching Between Versions

-> **Note:** Make sure `enableVersions` is set to `true` in `data/resume.js` to display the version selector dropdown.
-When this flag is `false`, Resumix defaults to the "web-version" and only the **Download PDF** button is visible.

-The resume supports multiple versions that can be switched using the version selector in the top-right corner:

-- **Web Development**: Focused on web technologies and front-end development
-- **Data Science**: Emphasizes data analysis, machine learning, and big data
-- **Research & Academia**: Highlights research interests and academic achievements
-- **AI & Business**: Focuses on AI, business intelligence, and digital transformation

 ## Adding Your Headshot